A history of ideas on the origins of Chalk Downland landscape.

 Addressing a meeting of the Geological Society in 1887, when referring to the typical rolling outlines of the chalk downland, Reid remarked:

-He proposed that those conditions had existed in the Pleistocene (Ice Age) during periods of a Tundra climate and which disappeared with the ice retreat.
-Permafrost (ground which is below freezing for more than two years) would have been the norm.
-When such Chalk included moisture, it froze and formed an impermeable barrier, so that any summer rainfall or snow melt would have flowed over, not into, the chalk as brief but vigorous streams.
-This run-off easily eroded the already frost shattered, weakened, but still frozen chalk.
-He suggested that the chalk was still frozen when it was re-deposited, which would explain why individual blocks remained intact.
+He proposed that those conditions had existed in the Pleistocene (Ice Age) during periods of a Tundra climate and which disappeared with each ice retreat.
+Permafrost (ground which is defined as moist ground which is below freezing for more than two years) would have been the norm.
+When such Chalk froze, it formed an impermeable barrier, so that any summer rainfall or snow melt would have flowed over, not into, the chalk as brief but vigorous meltwater torrents.
+This run-off would have easily eroded the already frost shattered still frozen chalk.
+He suggested that the chalk remained frozen during transportation, which would explain why individual blocks remained intact when deposited.
 He proposed that this was the process which formed the deep, steep sided valleys and was the origin of the coombe deposits.

 The phenomenon of torrential flows caused by spring thaws running over frozen ground was widely recognised at that time.
 Dr Hinde, a delegate to the meeting at which Reid presented his paper, was reported to have responded that in Canada,